-Drupal updated the severity of a remote code execution (RCE) vulnerability to “Highly Critical” after known public exploits were discovered.
+Drupal updated the severity of a remote code execution (RCE) vulnerability to “Highly Critical” after experts discovered known public exploits.

-Some field types do not properly sanitize data from non-form sources, which could then lead to arbitrary PHP code execution in some cases.
+Some field types do not properly sanitize data from non-form sources.
+As a result, an attacker could then execute arbitrary PHP code in some cases.

-However, the risk was raised after a new exploit path was discovered.
+However, the risk was raised soon after experts discovered a new exploit path.

 “In the original SA we indicated this could be mitigated by blocking POST, PATCH and PUT requests to web services resources, there is now a new way to exploit this using GET requests,” Drupal added in a more recent advisory PSA-2019-02-22 on Saturday.